top of page

-If you are going through a challenging time, your first thought might be to seek support from a close friend.
-While there are benefits to getting support from a friend, speaking to a therapist provides a different type of value than talking to a friend.
+If you are going through a challenging time, your first thought might be to seek support from a close friend or loved one.
+While there are benefits to getting support from those near you, speaking to a therapist provides a different type of value.
 So, how is talking to a therapist different from talking to a friend and what makes it so therapeutic?

 Confidentiality

-First of all, therapists are legally and ethically obligated to keep your secrets, thoughts and feelings confidential.
+First of all, therapists are legally and ethically obligated to keep your life challenges, thoughts, and feelings confidential.
 When speaking with a therapist, you don’t have to worry about what you speak about getting back to someone else.
-Also, because therapists are obligated to keep your secrets confidential, you are offered a safe setting where you are not being judged and where you can be free to explore your emotions.
+Therapists offer a safe and non-judgmental setting where you can be free to explore your emotions.

 Unbiased Support

 There’s a reason why your best friend is your best friend - they always have your back.
-But this can also be a setback.
-When speaking with a friend, they might not always be honest with you for fear of hurting your feelings.
+When speaking with a friend, it can be difficult for them to be completely honest with you for fear of hurting your feelings.
 Due to the personal relationship that they have with you, they might not always see things clearly and might miss the opportunity to truly help, which can make it hard to move forward and make any positive changes.
 When you speak to a therapist, you have someone who is looking through an outside lens.
 Since they have a therapeutic relationship with you, and not a personal one, they can provide unbiased guidance which can help you change your life in a positive and meaningful way.

 Training